Transportation policy of the United States: Aviation policy

 Air transportation in the United States is overseen by the Federal Aviation Administration, which is responsible for airports, air traffic control, and aviation safety regulations.
 Regulations vary depending on the type of aircraft, with aircraft of different sizes and purposes subject to different regulations.
 Other relevant organizations to aviation policy include the Transportation Security Administration, which is responsible for security in airports, and NASA, which is responsible for aviation research.
 Airports in the United States are typically publicly owned with operations contracted to private companies, though airports may be privatized under the Airport Investment Partnership Program of 1997.
 Foreign air carriers are required to comply with the International Civil Aviation Organization and to establish an aviation security agreement with the United States before operating in American airspace.

 The first federal aviation agency was created in 1915, when the National Advisory Committee for Aeronautics (NACA) was established to conduct aeronautical research.
 The Air Commerce Act of 1926 established the Aeronautic Branch within the Department of Commerce to regulate aviation, and the branch was reformed into the Bureau of Air Commerce in 1934.
 In 1938, the Civil Aeronautics Act replaced the Bureau of Air Commerce with the Civil Aeronautics Authority, granting the new agency regulatory powers over airline fares and routes.
 Two years later, the Civil Aeronautics Authority was split into the Civil Aeronautics Administration, which regulated air traffic control, and the Civil Aeronautics Board, which regulated aviation safety.
-The Federal Aviation Act of 1958 replaced the Civil Aeronautics Authority with the Federal Aviation Agency, which would later be named the Federal Aviation Administration.
-NACA was also replaced at this time, with NASA being established to expand aeronautic research to cover space travel research.
+The Federal Aviation Act of 1958 replaced the Civil Aeronautics Authority with the Federal Aviation Agency, which would later be named the Federal Aviation Administration (FAA).
+The NACA was also replaced at this time, with the National Aeronautics and Space Administration (NASA) being established to expand aeronautic research to cover space travel research.
 The National Transportation Safety Board was established in 1967 to take over the accident investigation powers of the Civil Aeronautics Board.
 The Airline Deregulation Act of 1978 relinquished federal control over airline fares and routes and abolished the Civil Aeronautics Board.

 Maritime policy

-Water transport in the United States is overseen by the Maritime Administration, the St. Lawrence Seaway Development Corporation, and the Federal Maritime Commission.
+Water transport in the United States is overseen by the Maritime Administration, the Great Lakes St. Lawrence Seaway Development Corporation, and the Federal Maritime Commission.
 The United States Merchant Marine is a fleet of civilian and federal owned ships that transports goods in American waters and serves as an auxiliary to the Navy.
 Federal courts have jurisdiction over maritime law.

 The United States Shipping Board was created in 1916.
 The Merchant Marine Act of 1920 regulates maritime commerce and restricts cabotage.
 The Shipping Board was abolished in 1934 and replaced by the United States Maritime Commission in 1936.
 The Maritime Commission was replaced by the Maritime Administration in 1950.